Vikash455/Vikash455/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vikashoraon455@gmail.com](mailto:vikashoraon455@gmail.com)
-* 🧠  I'm learning DATA STRUCTURE
+* 🧠  I'm learning DATA STRUCTURES.
 * ⚡  Likes to play, listen music and many more.